-The CAP and the EAFRD have already helped the space ecosystem developing certain initiatives such as the following and can in principle continue doing so, possibly as from 2023:
+The CAP and the EAFRD have already helped the space ecosystem developing certain initiatives such as the following and can in principle continue doing so:

-- innovative projects using satellite imagery for on-farm decision support, including: - MIKA DATA is a Finnish operational group that is building a data analysis service allowing farmers to check yields and variations in soil types and nutrient levels - the Group of Earth Observation Global Agricultural Monitoring (GEOGLAM) initiative is aimed at improving food security through increased use of earth observation (EO) data - the improvement of the control of agricultural subsidies by radar (SAR)technology) IMCASSAR project, aimed at developing and validating enduser-oriented products - Sen2Agri, Sentinel-2 satellite for agriculture, to validate algorithms and best practices to produce products for agricultural monitoring and - space based data to ensure compliance with CAP subsidies.
+- innovative projects using satellite imagery for on-farm decision support, including: - MIKÄ DATA is a Finnish operational group that is building a data analysis service allowing farmers to check yields and variations in soil types and nutrient levels - the Group of Earth Observation Global Agricultural Monitoring (GEOGLAM) initiative is aimed at improving food security through increased use of earth observation (EO) data - the improvement of the control of agricultural subsidies by radar (SAR)technology) IMCASSAR project, aimed at developing and validating enduser-oriented products - Sen2Agri, Sentinel-2 satellite for agriculture, to validate algorithms and best practices to produce products for agricultural monitoring and - space based data to ensure compliance with CAP subsidies.

-Information about calls for agriculture and rural development issued by the European Commission DG Agriculture and Rural Development (DG AGRI) is available on the eProcurement platform Tenders Electronic Daily (TED) and the Space Platform.
+Information about calls for agriculture and rural development is available on the eProcurement platform TED eTendering.
 Details about financial instruments available under the EAFRD are provided on the online advisory platform Fi-Compass.